mendix/widgets-resources/packages-web/star-rating/README.md

 # Star rating
-This widget lets users rate an object from 1 to 5.
+This widget lets users rate an object with stars from 1 to 5.

 ## Features
-* Can only rate with full star
+* Rate an object with stars
+* Display average rating
-* Supports half stars when rendering average rate
+* Display rating in whole and half stars
 * Execute a microflow when the rate is changed

 ## Dependencies